Connect with others who understand.

 • Type 2 CMML (CMML-2) — 5 percent to 19 percent blasts in the blood and 10 percent to 19 percent blasts in the bone marrow

-• Myelodysplastic syndromes (MDS) — a group of conditions in which the body makes too many abnormal blood cells and too few healthy blood cells
+• Myelodysplastic syndromes (MDS) — A group of conditions in which the body makes too many abnormal blood cells and too few healthy blood cells

-• Myeloproliferative neoplasms (MPNs) — a group of disorders in which the body produces too many blood cells
+• Myeloproliferative neoplasms (MPNs) — A group of disorders in which the body produces too many blood cells

-About half of people with CMML have a subtype that is similar to MDS (MD-CMML).
-These people have low or normal levels of white blood cells when they are diagnosed.
-The other half of people have a CMML subtype that is more similar to an MPN (MP-CMML).
-This subtype comes with high levels of white blood cells.
+About half of the people with CMML have a dysplastic subtype that is similar to MDS, called MD-CMML.
+These people have low or normal white blood cell (WBC) levels when they are diagnosed, with a total count below 13 billion per liter.

 Causes of Chronic Myelomonocytic Leukemia